mbensmida/sphinx-poc/docs/Configuration.rst

        Configuration about sender from which all email notifications are sent.

-    -  :ref:`Subscribing to notifications of document changes <Configuration.EmailNotificationOfDocumentChanges>`
-       The email configuration for watching a document.
+    -  :ref:`Subscribing to notifications of document changes <EmailNotificationOfDocumentChanges>` The email configuration for watching a document.

     -  :ref:`WebDAV configuration <Configuration.WebDAV>`